ilyalitosh/android-code-style-Java-/README.md

 <a name="methods_name"><h2>Methods name</h2></a>

-&#9;The method names must be verbs written according to the CamelCase principle.
+The method names must be verbs written according to the CamelCase principle.
 Method names should not contain abbreviations, unless these abbreviations are abbreviations or acronyms.
-<br>&#9;For example:
+<br>For example:
 ```java
 // YES
 @Override